 For example, POSTing to the URL https://firstname.lastname@example.org/ts1/33 (with an empty POST body) would create the account "email@example.com" (and the time series "ts1", owned by the account).

 You can use fake or throwaway emails when POSTing your time series data to pushdata.io, but it is not recommended.

-- If you use a fake address that you can't receive email to, the effect will be that you don't receive the account confirmation email, which means you can't confirm the account.
-Unconfirmed accounts have NO security - anybody who can guess the email address will be able to send/receive data to/from your time series or view your user dashboard.
+- If you use a fake address that you can't receive email to, the effect will be that you don't receive the account confirmation email with your API key, which means you can't confirm the account or enable security for it.
+If you do not login and enable security for your account, anyone can access it or your stored data without any kind of authentication (they just have to know your email address).
 You will also not be able to upgrade the account, should you need to.